 Of the nearly 30 species of clownfish, there are two types commonly referred to as the orange clownfish (Amphiprion percula and A. ocellaris).
 The percula clownfish is distinguished by its vivid orange color with distinctive white bands outlined in black.
-This is one of the most popular fish for home saltwater aquarium hobbyists.

 All clownfish are born male.
 As they mature, they usually pair off with another clownfish, and the dominant individual becomes a female.
 The female lays eggs, which are defended and aerated by both parents until they hatch.